 Related: The Truth About Laser Hair Removal

 Shaving your head is much like shaving your face; you want to ensure you have the right tools; pre-shave oil, shaving cream, and a good shaver.
-To get the perfect shave without any chance of razor bumps or nicks, use an electric razor before giving your head a full shave; this creates a smoother shave and removes any longer hairs that can cause irritation.
+If you want to get the perfect shave without any chance of razor bumps or nicks, use an electric razor before giving your head a full shave; this creates a smoother shave and removes any hairs that can cause irritation.
 Since your scalp and head shape can be uneven, you want a razor that will glide against your scalp and get the cleanest shave with fewer strokes.
 I recommend using Bevel; this shaving system has proven to prevent ingrown hairs and skin irritation.
-I've been using it for a few months now and found it's the only shaver that works to reduce razor bumps and razor irritation.
+I've been using it for over a year and found it's the only shaver that works to reduce razor bumps and razor irritation.

 After shaving, you should be following up with a shave balm as you would with your face.
 If you are using the Bevel system, this is proved.
 Also, for any minor nicks and irritation, follow up with a styptic pencil and skin soother.

 As above, you should be applying a moisturizing just like you would with your face.
 You can use the same products, but there are others out there that are formulated for bald scalps.
-Choose an oil-free moisturizer to leave you with a matte finish and to avoid any additional shine.
+Choose an oil-free moisturizer to leave scalp with a matte finish and avoid any additional shine.

 Like any other part of your body, you should be exfoliating to remove dead skin.
 Our bodies create sebum, which is the bodies natural oil, and with men, we create more sebum than women.
 Exfoliating removes dead skin, but also the excess oil that can clog your hair follicles and cause skin irritation and razor bumps.